astoeckel/tivua/README.md

 python3 tivua.py serve --bind 0.0.0.0
 ```

 Long answer: Don't run the above command.
-For security reasony, you should *always* run *Tivua* behind a reverse proxy such as [nginx](https://nginx.org/) when making it available over the network. (*TODO*: Add some example Nginx configuration files.)
+For security reasons, you should *always* run *Tivua* behind a reverse proxy such as [nginx](https://nginx.org/) when making it available over the network. (*TODO*: Add some example Nginx configuration files.)

 **Q: How do I serve *Tivua* via HTTPs?
 How do I enable gzip or HTTP request caching?**